1. Media Subsystem Profile¶

 ability to write good code (last but certainly not least).

-Developers that desire to become maintainers are encouraged to participate at the yearly Linux Media Summit, typically co-located with a Linux related conference.
-These summits will be announced at the linux-media mailing list.
+Media Driver Maintainers that desire to get Patchwork access are encouraged to participate at the yearly Linux Media Summit, typically co-located with a Linux-related conference.
+These summits are announced on the linux-media mailing list.

 If you are doing such tasks and have become a valued developer, an existing Media Maintainer can nominate you to the Media Subsystem Maintainers.

 The ultimate responsibility for accepting a nominated maintainer is up to the subsystem’s maintainers.
-The nominated maintainer must have earned a trust relationship with all Media Subsystem Maintainers, as, by becoming Media Maintainer, you will take over part of their maintenance tasks.
+The nominated maintainer must have earned a trust relationship with all Media Subsystem Maintainers, as, by being granted Patchwork access, you will take over part of their maintenance tasks.

 1.4.
 Media Committers¶